Medicinal Mindfulness Safe Community Policy 2020

-Because Medicinal Mindfulness represents an unrecognized and persecuted minority population, and many of our members have been targets of discrimination and harassment, Medicinal Mindfulness records all evidence of harassment directed towards our members and organization and will contact the relevant authorities when and if it ever becomes necessary to do so.
-Too many members of our larger psychedelic community face extremely unsafe situations with few opportunities to protect themselves due to the persecuted nature of their personal practice.
-As a legally compliant, and very public psychedelic organization, with many public stakeholders and in the view of many legal compliance authorities, Medicinal Mindfulness is in an uncommon position to safely report any threats of violence or harassment to the authorities.
+Because Medicinal Mindfulness represents a client population with a mostly unrecognized core identity, and many of our members have been targets of discrimination and harassment, Medicinal Mindfulness records all evidence of harassment directed towards our members and organization and will contact the relevant authorities when and if it ever becomes necessary to do so.
+As a legally compliant psychedelic organization, Medicinal Mindfulness is in an uncommon position to safely report any threats of violence or harassment to the authorities.
 We will inform our legal team to determine the appropriate course of action.

 The following policy discusses important topics that are relevant to community safety.
 These include: